Taking Tiger Mountain (By Strategy)

-Taking Tiger Mountain (By Strategy) is the second solo album by English musician Brian Eno, released in November 1974 by Island Records.
-Unlike his debut album Here Come the Warm Jets, which had featured 16 musicians, this album utilized a core band of five instrumentalists: Eno himself on keyboards and guitar, guitarist Phil Manzanera, bassist Brian Turrington, drummer Freddie Smith, and percussionist Robert Wyatt, and also featured far fewer guests.
-Manzanera, who had played with Eno in Roxy Music, also participated in the writing and production.
+Taking Tiger Mountain (By Strategy) is the second solo studio album by English musician Brian Eno (mononymously credited as "Eno"), released in November 1974 by Island Records.
+Unlike his debut album Here Come the Warm Jets, which featured sixteen musicians, this album utilized a core band of five instrumentalists: Eno (keyboards, guitar), Phil Manzanera (guitar), Brian Turrington (bass guitar), Freddie Smith (drums), and Robert Wyatt (percussion), augmented by guest players on some tracks.
+Manzanera also participated in the writing and production.
 To help guide the musicians, Eno and Peter Schmidt developed instruction cards called Oblique Strategies to facilitate creativity during the recording process.

-Taking Tiger Mountain (By Strategy) is a loose concept album that addresses a variety of subjects that range from espionage to the Chinese Communist revolution.
-The album alludes to pop-song structures, but Eno's lyrics play with themes of geopolitical intrigue.
-It did not chart in the United Kingdom or the United States, but had received positive reviews from critics.
+Taking Tiger Mountain (By Strategy) is a loose concept album that references themes of geopolitical intrigue ranging from espionage to the Chinese Communist Revolution.
+It did not chart in the United Kingdom or the United States, but received positive reviews from critics.
 Since its release, the album has received even more critical attention.

 Production

-The album was inspired by a series of postcards depicting a Chinese revolutionary opera entitled Taking Tiger Mountain by Strategy.
+The album was inspired by a series of postcards depicting the Chinese revolutionary opera Taking Tiger Mountain by Strategy.
 Eno described his understanding of the title as referring to "the dichotomy between the archaic and the progressive.
 Half Taking Tiger Mountain – that Middle Ages physical feel of storming a military position – and half (By Strategy) – that very, very 20th-century mental concept of a tactical interaction of systems."

 To further explore the possibilities of the studio setting, Eno and his friend Peter Schmidt developed instruction cards, called Oblique Strategies.
 During the recording sessions, he would allow the cards to dictate the next unconsidered action in the recording process.
 Describing the words on the album as an expression of "idiot glee", Eno and Schmidt eventually expanded the Oblique Strategies set to over 100 "worthwhile dilemmas", which would be used in nearly all his future recordings and productions.
 Schmidt also designed the album cover, which consists of four prints from an edition of fifteen hundred of his unique lithographs, as well as Polaroids of Eno, credited on the album sleeve to Lorenz Zatecky.

 Manzanera spoke positively about the recording experience.
 He described it as: